andersonlabgroup/candida_recombination/README_250825_no_yml_version.md

 pipeline, from demultiplexing raw sequencing reads to quantifying recombination]{.underline}**

+**** Note the demo data is too large to be housed in Github and can be found at https://drive.google.com/file/d/1-BYEgQ6LUE9Aq08E2CXh6u1J0_lC78ew/view?usp=sharing ****

 #### [Tested Operating Systems]{.underline}

 -   [Linux (Ubuntu): 22.04.5 LTS “Jammy Jellyfish”]{.underline}